dimitri/pgcopydb/docs/ref/pgcopydb_stream.rst

 pgcopydb stream setup - Setup source and target systems for logical decoding

-The command ``pgcopydb stream setup`` connects to the source database and create a replication slot using the logical decoding plugin `wal2json`__, then connects to the target database and creates a replication origin positioned at the LSN position of the just created replication slot.
+The command ``pgcopydb stream setup`` connects to the source database and creates a replication slot using the logical decoding plugin `wal2json`__, then creates a ``pgcopydb.sentinel`` table, and then connects to the target database and creates a replication origin positioned at the LSN position of the just created replication slot.

 __ https://github.com/eulerto/wal2json/